 I currently have three hibiscus plants and a small one that I rooted.
 I have noticed that as the plants have aged, they rarely flower during winter.

 This is proof that regular pruning is essential to have full foliage.
-The simplest way to root a new plant is to cut a branch just below a node and place in a glass with fresh water.
+The simplest way to root a new plant is to cut a branch just below a node and place it in a glass with fresh water.
 Change the water every week or so, and be patient!
 It will take several weeks to root.

 Soil Requirements:Well drained, rich soil

 Water Requirements:Keep the soil moist, but not wet

 This hibiscus care guide is meant for anyone who wants to add some tropical vibes to their home and garden.